the blog

 Spotlight: Supporting Students with Goal-Directed Persistence

-The Executive Functioning Skill of Goal-Directed Persistence Have you consulted with a teacher about a student who struggles to meet goals related to assignments or projects?
-Have you observed students who are too distracted by preferred activities to complete tasks?...
+Check out the downloadable resource for this area of executive functioning to support your learning!
+Goal-Directed Persistence The Executive Functioning Skill of Goal-Directed Persistence Have you consulted with a teacher about a student who struggles to meet goals...

 Tips When Evaluating Traumatic Brain Injury